RuneFeatherston/runefeatherston.github.io/README.md

 - Used **Bootstrap 5.3.0** for layout and responsiveness
 - Customized typography using **Google Fonts (Poppins)**
 - Applied additional custom styles for hover effects, dark mode toggle, and responsive scaling

-**Fit Criterion Met:** Open-source styling used; design is modern and visually consistent.

 ---